kigyui/latexpatterns/inflatablehips/03-transfer.md

 Do make sure that you label the pieces and transfer the registration marks.
 Note the butt cups have one side different to the other two (and that is the "bottom") so make sure to label that.

+It's always good to mark the matt side of the latex too because it's easy to not pay attention and end up putting a panel in the wrong way around (foreshadowing?)

 Now you have a pile of latex ready to assemble.
 Relax and have a nice cup of tea.
 At this point I usually just end up putting it all in a